sages-health/openessence/README.md

     sudo docker run -d -p 9200:9200 -p 9300:9300 --restart=always -v "$PWD/data":/usr/share/elasticsearch/data -v "$PWD/elasticsearch/config":/usr/share/elasticsearch/config --privileged --name elasticsearch elasticsearch:2.4
     sudo docker run -d -p 6379:6379 --restart=always  redis:alpine

-## OpenESSENCE Docker Container
-If you want to get things up and running with just docker, you can start the web app with

-    sudo docker run -d -p 9000:9000 --restart=always --link elasticsearch:elasticsearch --link redis:redis sageshealth/openessence

-If you need to modify the settings.js for a specific host name, you can include it in the docker container by adding -v conf/settings.js:/code/config/settings.js .
-The config file will get added automatically it you build the container image manually via

-    sudo docker build -t sageshealth/openessence .

 ## Building